 Me, I wanted to do literature.
 Become an author, a journalist, a playwright, a man of letters.
-Write the Great American Novel, wear elbow-patched tweed jackets, work in academia, and give insight to wide-eyed youth about that thing that happened that one time over at that place with whats-his-name and about which we need speak no further remember papers are due Monday.
+Write the Great American Novel, wear elbow-patched tweed jackets, work in academia, and give insight to wide-eyed youth about that thing that happened that one time over at that place with he or she who shall not be named and about which we shall speak no further hey papers are due Monday.

-I somehow went the other way instead—cubicles and keyboards and cookie-cutter comps—but I did finally get around to writing a book.
-It may not be "Great," but it is certainly American, and it is novel, and I would like to think that it is not entirely without merit.
+I somehow went the other way instead—corporate cubicles and cookie-cutter comps—but I did finally get around to writing a book.
+It may or may not be "Great," but it is certainly American, and it is novel, and I would like to think that it is not entirely without merit.
 I mention this only so that I might employ a double-negative, which of course is a no-no.

 Unreality now looms large instead, and we have inexplicably arrived at that place where the wild things are—but these are wild things of an entirely different sort.
-We find that we are children no longer, and America is once again in crisis.
-The entire world is in fact in crisis, and one is compelled to make a statement.
-One tries.
+We find that we are children no longer, living in a world of death and taxes and politics and religion—all the stuff of life that is too powerful to avoid, but too delicate to actually talk about like civilized human beings.
+Our nation is in crisis, and the entire world is in fact in crisis.
+One is compelled to search, and to strive, and to speak.
+And so one tries.
 More to the point, one dreams.